Agents-Wanna-Cry-Inc/TestGame/README.md

 * [`qoc7yp`] Player is too slippery causing it to slide down on a sloped surface
 * [`o1bzcz`] Player may unexpectedly slide of platforms with rounded corners due too slippery surface
 * [`b41yhi`] Background may not fill the entire view (Unity issue?)

+### Known limitations

+* When using the `PlayerController` script or using the `AutoZoom` script certain properties such as `Gravity Scale` and `Orthographic Size` cannot be edited while running the game.